MoreFoxBeans/MoreFoxBeans/README.md

 # 👋🏼 Hello there!

 I'm Seth H, a 13 year old programmer.
-I like to code, do graphic design, and Windows 10 skinning.
+I like coding, graphic design, and Windows 10 skinning.

 My favorite programming languages are JavaScript, Python, and Processing 3.
 My favorite IDE is Visual Studio Code.
 I use Photoshop for graphic design and Stardock WindowBlinds for Windows skinning.